 Notion has a lot of great features.
 But it still has a few flaws.

 First, Scrintal is an early stage product.
 Compared to Notion, there is understandably a lot of room for development.
-One of the most important features Scrintal lacks is collaboration to allow teams to build their knowledge base together.
-This will be implemented slowly in April and gradually improve to add more functionalities.

 Second con is templates.
 As written above this is where Notion thrives thanks to their extensive creator community.
 Scrintal doesn’t have a rich library of templates as of today.
+Scrintal has a small template library that it's currently being expanded.

 Third, Scrintal lacks integrations with other tools that many knowledge workers and teams use on a daily basis.
 This is not surprising given the early stage of the product development but this is an area we can expect Scrintal to get better at as they progress.